viadee/sonarQuest/installation.md

 SonarQuest can either connect to a real SonarQube server, or simulate one.
 To use the simulated one start SonarQuest with `--simulateSonarServer=true`, e.g. write `mvn spring-boot:run -DsimulateSonarServer=true` (when you're in the backend directory).

+In addition, a profile (prod or dev) is to be selected.
+This can be specified as a VM argument with `-Dspring.profiles.active = dev`.

 The SonarQuest server then initializes the world and quests.

 The SonarQuest database is initialised with the scheme `schema.sql` and is filled with the data from `data.sql`.